Cancún Dental Implants

 What is a dental implant?

-Now, healthy and adequate bone tissue is required for dental implants, so they are not suitable for all cases, but in general, we find that dental implants are the best way to replace your teeth.
+Dental implants require healthy and adequate bone tissue, which is unsuitable for all cases.
+However, in general, we find that they are the best way to replace teeth.

 Are there different types of implants?

-Titanium in comparison to zirconia allows for better integration of the bone into the implant structure.
+Titanium allows for better bone integration into the implant structure than zirconia.

-Zirconium is a ceramic material of extreme hardness and resistance that has historically been used for many aspects of dentistry, including the manufacture of brackets, pins, or stumps, along with the preparation of dental crowns and bridges.
+Zirconium is an extreme-hardness and resistant ceramic material that has historically been used in many aspects of dentistry, including the manufacture of brackets, pins, or stumps and the preparation of dental crowns and bridges.

-Its white color is very similar to that of human teeth, and zirconium has extraordinary durability as long you stay on top of tooth hygiene, to the point that many dentists offer a lifetime guarantee with these implants.
+Its white color is very similar to that of human teeth, and zirconium has extraordinary durability if you maintain good tooth hygiene.
+Many dentists offer a lifetime guarantee with these implants.

 In addition, zirconium prevents the formation of bacterial plaque around it, resists acid corrosion very well, and does not cause problems due to temperature changes.

-On the other hand, titanium is a more traditionally used material for dental implants: it is a metal with a color similar to steel, but lighter, easily moldable, extremely hard, and very unlikely for your body to reject.
+On the other hand, titanium is a more traditionally used material for dental implants: it is a metal with a color similar to steel but lighter, easily moldable, challenging, and very unlikely for your body to reject.

-The main difference between these two types of implants is the different ways that they bond to your bone structure, which can either be through integrating into the bone around the implant (titanium) or adhering to existing bone through a chemical process (zirconium).
+The main difference between these two types of implants is how they bond to your bone structure, either through integrating into the bone around the implant (titanium) or adhering to existing bone through a chemical process (zirconium).

 The process of getting dental implants

-First, your surgeon will inspect if your jawbone is too thin or soft to hold the implant in place.
+First, your surgeon will inspect if your jawbone is too thin or soft to hold the implant.
 If not, you’ll start the process with a bone graft procedure.

 Bone grafting